COVESA/hierarchical_information_model/docs-gen/content/common_rule_set/basics.md

 please see the rule set documentation for these.

 For oversight a few general rules are shown here:
-- The entries 1 through 4 cannot be used in `branch` or `service` node types.
+- The entries 1 through 4 cannot be used in the `branch` node type.
-- The entries 6 and 7 can only be used in `branch` type nodes.
+- The entries 6 and 7 can only be used in the `branch` node type.
+- None of the entries can be used in the `procedure` node type.

 ### Datatype
 See the [Datatypes chapter](/hierarchical_information_model/common_rule_set/data_entry/datatypes)